-On the other hand, if you’re trying to pack in as much Orlando fun as possible, including the Disney theme parks, Universal, and some other things to do, then this 7 Day Orlando itinerary is for you.
+On the other hand, if you’re trying to pack in as much Orlando fun as possible, including the Disney theme parks, Universal, and some other things to do, then this 7 Day Orlando itinerary (also known as an Orlando itinerary for one week) is for you.

 I’ve come up with this plan after 18 years of living in Orlando and understanding how much energy is required for each park or activity, as well as spacing them out so you’re varying the plan each day which will make the most people happy.

-For this itinerary, you’ll want to rent a car in Orlando as Orlando public transportation is slim to non-existent, and it will mean you can go eat out at restaurants not on theme park property which will bring your costs down.
+For this week long Orlando itinerary, you’ll want to rent a car in Orlando as Orlando public transportation is slim to non-existent, and it will mean you can go eat out at restaurants not on theme park property which will bring your costs down.